Ancient Judean Terracotta Bottle | Hasmonean Period Vessel on Marble Base | Circa 300–100 BCE

 - Slender neck with narrow mouth for controlled pouring

-- Rounded elongated body providing balance
+- Rounded elongated body providing stability and balance

 - Handcrafted terracotta with natural surface patina